akshaygulabrao/lidar-slam/README.md

 # LIDAR SLAM

+A LIDAR streams (x,y,z,r) egocentric measurements.
+An IMU streams acceleration in (x,y,z) egocentric.
+By pairing both together, it is possible to generate accurate voxels of the surrounding area.

 This repository parses the ground truth data of the [Newer College Dataset Multicam](https://ori-drs.github.io/newer-college-dataset/multi-cam/).

 It assumes that you have a directory like so: